 by Ann KentPosted on January 12, 2018 12:00:00 PM

 A kitchen remodel is never an inexpensive project, so every step of the project should be well considered and thought out.
 While there are few people out there who can handle the task of a kitchen remodel themselves, most homeowners should enlist the help of a professional, or a team of professionals.
-Often times you may think you are limited by the existing footprint of your kitchen, but walls, electrical lines, and water lines can all be moved to create a more functional and ideal kitchen space.
+Often you may think the existing footprint of your kitchen limits you, but walls, electrical lines, and water lines can all be moved to create a more functional and ideal kitchen space.

 The first step should be to consult a kitchen designer who may be able to tell you a layout that might be more functional than your current layout.
 Whether you chose to knock a wall down to create an open concept kitchen, rearrange the layout and orientation of a kitchen, add a center island or peninsula, or simply leave the same footprint of your kitchen, an upgrade is never a project that a homeowner will regret.

 You can first start by looking at websites and through magazines for inspiration.
 That can be a great starting point for designing a kitchen.
 As you see examples of magazine worthy contemporary kitchens, you can help pick out and prioritize the things you want in a kitchen.